Kirthiga7/Data-Warehouse-Project/README.md

 **Clean crm_cust_info**

 A Primary Key must be unique and not NULL
+Remove Duplicates: Ensure omly one record per entity by identifying and retaining the most relevant row
 ```sql
 --Check for NULLs or Duplicates in Primary Key
 --Expectations: No Result